 Getting a PEI Driver’s License

-Driving license and registration services, except for driving examinations, are offered at Access PEI locations across PEI.
+License and registration services are offered at all Access PEI locations across Prince Edward Island.

 How do I get my first driver’s license?